haphsw/Online-library-managent-system/README.md

 # Online-library-managent-system
-This project is oop in c++, that manages: Book,Usrs,Library operations
+This project is an online library management system implemented using object oriented programming in c++.
+Allows adding, removing and searching books, adding user, borrowing and returning books.
+The project has 3 classes; Book,User and Library.